Emma88888/Art-Poetry/README.md

 ## Resources & credits

-Thank you to Greg, Kenny, and Brian for the de-bugging help, Alison Quaglia for the background animation, and the CMA for providing such wonderful information to the public for free with no limitations.
+Thank you to Greg, Rondell, Kenny, and Brian for the de-bugging help, Alison Quaglia for the background animation, and the CMA for providing such wonderful information to the public for free with no limitations.